U.S. Route 460 in Virginia: Roanoke to Lynchburg (Salem-Lynchburg Turnpike)

 US 460 and US 221 continue northeast into Botetourt County along four-lane divided Blue Ridge Boulevard.
 The highways pass by the hamlet of Coyner Springs to the east of Coyner Mountain and through the community of Laymantown, where they meet the Blue Ridge Parkway at a partial cloverleaf interchange.
 US 460 and US 221 continue through the community of Blue Ridge and parallel Norfolk Southern Railway's Blue Ridge District across the spine of the Blue Ridge at low and wide Buford's Gap, just south of which the routes enter Bedford County.
 US 460 and US 221 gradually curve east as Lynchburg Salem Turnpike, parallel the South Folk of Goose Creek, and pass through the communities of Villamont and Montvale, between which the U.S. Highways pass to the south of the railroad.
 The routes cross the North Fork of Goose Creek just north of its confluence with the South Fork to form the main stream, then the carriageways briefly split wide where they and Goose Creek pass between Porters Mountain to the south and Taylors Mountain to the north as the U.S. Highways leave the Blue Ridge Mountains and enter the Virginia Piedmont.

 US 460 and US 221 parallel the Blue Ridge District rail line through Irving and Thaxton to the town of Bedford.
-At the west end of town, the U.S. Highways have a directional Y interchange with US 460 Bus.
+At the west end of town, the U.S. Highways have a partial interchange with US 460 Bus.
 (Blue Ridge Avenue), which parallels the railroad toward downtown Bedford, where it intersects SR 43; the interchange has no direct access from the westbound business route to the eastbound U.S. Highways.
 US 460 and US 221 bypass the center of town to the south, where they have a diamond interchange with SR 122 (Burks Hill Road), which joins the U.S. Highways heading east, and its business route, which provides access to the National D-Day Memorial.
 The three highways pass under SR 43 (South Street) with no access before receiving the other end of US 460 Bus.
 (Main Street) at a diamond interchange at the east end of Bedford where US 221 and SR 122 exit north to serve the east side of the town.